NatTuck/khoury-ntuck/courses/2016/09/cs3650/notes/09-more-unix-api/notes.md

  - man 2 pipe
  - pipe
  - pipe with exec, replacing stdin
- - pipe with fork, doing IPC
+ - pipe with fork: pipe to sort example